AndromedaIsComingg/DevOps-Projects-Darey.io/Project 7/README.md

 Nginx is a versertile software, it can act like a web server, reverse proxy, and a load balancer.
-All that is needed is to configure it properly for which purpose.
+All that is needed is to configure it properly for which purpose it is to be used for.

 ##### The concept of using Nginx as a load balancer is shown by the illustration below